Chapter 3 : Chapter 3: Hello, I Love You

 “I have!
 I thought, me and Lea would make you, I dunno...
 And you, Black, keep your nose out of business that isn’t yours!” he shouted, pushing my chest hard as he turned round to face Maisy again.

 “You thought you’d make her jealous?
-Well tough shit.
-It didn’t work.”
+You are something else, Jason.
+Tough shit.
+It didn’t work.
+And Lea is a friend of mine too, and I think she should know exactly what you’re like.
+Day one of school and you’ve already lost your girlfriend, imagine that...”
 I said for her as she smiled at me and mouthed ‘thank you.’

 “Black, you’d better back down…”